Difficulty-Controllable Cloze Question Distractor Generation: Results and Analysis

 \subsection{Dataset Augmentation}

-\paragraph{Dataset Statistics} Table~\ref{tab:data_dis_stat} demonstrate the distinct improvements over the original CLOTH dataset in both distractor quantity and quality.
+\paragraph{Dataset Statistics} Table~\ref{tab:data_dis_stat} demonstrates the distinct improvements over the original CLOTH dataset in both distractor quantity and quality.
 The augmented dataset contains a greater number of distractors per question, and thus provides a more comprehensive set.
-Additionally, STS analysis using the \texttt{all-mpnet-base-v2} model from SentenceTransformer~\cite{reimers-2019-sentence} shows that easy distractors in the augmented dataset are less similar to the correct answers compared to those in the original dataset, whereas hard distractors exhibit greater similarity.
+Additionally, STS analysis with the \texttt{all-mpnet-base-v2} shows that easy distractors in the augmented dataset are less similar to the correct answers compared to those in the original dataset, whereas hard distractors exhibit greater similarity.
 Moreover, lower standard deviation of similarity scores across both difficulty levels suggests a more consistent control over the range of distractor difficulty.

-\paragraph{Difficulty and Quality Evaluation} We employed GPT-4o~\cite{openai-2024-gpt4} to further evaluate the quality and difficulty of augmented distractors.
-From the CLOTH test set, we sampled 1,000 questions and presented GPT-4o with a cloze passage alongside four options, which are the ground-truth answer, one original distractor, and one easy and hard distractor from the augmented dataset.
+\paragraph{Difficulty and Quality Evaluation} We used GPT-4o~\cite{openai-2024-gpt4} to further evaluate the quality and difficulty of augmented distractors.
+From the CLOTH test set, we sampled 1,000 questions and presented GPT-4o with a cloze passage alongside four options, which are the ground-truth answer, one randomly selected original distractor, and one easy and hard distractor from the augmented dataset.
 To assess relative difficulty, GPT-4o ranked the options based on their fit in the blank.
 Additionally, we measured the invalid ratio by checking whether any option was equally or more appropriate than the ground-truth answer.
 All evaluations were conducted in a 1-shot setting for consistency.
 The evaluation prompts are provided in Appendix~\ref{sec:gpt_eval}.

-Table~\ref{tab:data_dis_gpt4o} reveals significant differences in difficulty across distractor types.
+Table~\ref{tab:data_dis_gpt4o} reveals clear differences in difficulty across distractor types.
 Augmented hard distractors were categorized as the \texttt{Hardest} 70.05\% of the time, compared to only 26.53\% for original distractors.
 Similarly, easy distractors were classified as the \texttt{Easiest} in 73.17\% of cases, in contrast to 21.21\% in the original dataset.
 Even without explicit difficulty calibration, more than half of the original distractors fell between the augmented easy and hard ones.
-The invalid ratio for hard distractors was low at 3.0\%, and no invalid options were found in easy distractors.
+The invalid ratio for hard distractors was low at 4.2\%, and no invalid options were found in easy distractors.

 \paragraph{Analysis of Two-Way Candidate Generation}